 - Gives students the unique opportunity of merging classical and contemporary musical training in a Christian academic setting.

-- Encourages interaction with world-class performers and composers through the Artist Concert Series.
+- Encourages interaction with world-class performers through master classes and residencies.

 - Prepares individuals who wish to pursue doctoral programs.